WICG/attribution-reporting-api/README.md

 -   `impressiondata`: the event-level data associated with this impression.
 This will be limited to 64 bits of information, [encoded as a hexadecimal string](#data-encoding), but the value can vary for browsers that want a higher level of privacy.

 -   `impressionexpiry`: (optional) expiry in milliseconds for when the impression should be deleted.
-Default will be 7 days, with a maximum value of 30 days.
+Default is 30 days, with a maximum value of 30 days.
 The maximum expiry can also vary between browsers.

 -   `reportingorigin`: (optional) the desired endpoint that the conversion report for this impression should go to.
-Default will be the top level origin of the page.
+Default is the top level origin of the page.

 Clicking on an anchor tag that specifies these attributes will log a click impression event to storage if the resulting document being